sonivhr/Weathercast/README.md

 Future implementation scope?
 - DONE: For now city name is hardcoded, a search box can be provided so the user can check out the weather of any city in the world.
 - DONE: Implement Unit test cases for the logic code coverage
-- UI test cases to verify functional behavior of the application
+- DONE: UI test cases to verify functional behavior of the application